dekum/JPProject/README.md

 <hr>

 ![Gui Picture](https://github.com/dekum/JPProject/blob/master/images/StatsWindow.png)<br>
-* This window has a table of Stats that shows analysis the product List the user created.
+* This window has a table of Stats that shows analysis of the database the user editted.
 * The Statistics automatically update as new products are created.
 * The Stats described here:<br>